English, MFL & Communications

 GCSE French / German / Spanish

 As KS4 now includes year 9 students, we have designed a programme of study for that first GCSE year to serve as a foundation on which to further build students’ skills.
-This will include exams skills practice, following the themes covered in the 2yr course, but with a focus on getting the grammar right, so our boys can become more creative and expressive as their learning continues.
+This will include exams skills practice, following the themes covered in the 2yr course, but with a focus on getting the grammar right, so our students can become more creative and expressive as their learning continues.

 We offer the AQA specification for GCSE French / German / Spanish.

-Through studying a GCSE in a modern foreign language, students should develop their ability and ambition to communicate with native speakers in speech and writing.
+Through studying a GCSE in a modern foreign language, students develop their ability and ambition to communicate with native speakers in speech and writing.
 The study of a modern foreign language at GCSE should also broaden students’ horizons and encourage them to step beyond familiar cultural boundaries and develop new ways of seeing the world.

 Students study all of the following themes on which the assessments are based:

 - Local, national, international and global areas of interest